Amaterasu10/search-things-near-you/Readme.md

    map.addControl(scale);

-// You can set the position of the controller like this:
+// You can set the position of the controller relative to the map, like this:

 map.addControl(scale, 'bottom-left')`

+// you can also use this on plugins, Though I only tested it on this particular plugin.

-// or by appending the controller to an element like this: var ttSearchBox = new tt.plugins.SearchBox(tt.services, options);
+var ttSearchBox = new tt.plugins.SearchBox(tt.services, options);
 var searchBoxHTML = ttSearchBox.getSearchBoxHTML();
-document.body.appendChild(searchBoxHTML);
+map.addControl(ttSearchBox, 'top-left');

+//this might only work on plugins, I havent tested this on controllers. document.body.appendChild(searchBoxHTML);

 ```